Self-tapping screw: Winged self-tapper

 Winged self-drilling have thin wings wider than the thread formed just behind the self drilling head.
 These cut a clearance hole in soft materials (such as wood or plastic), but are destroyed by more robust materials (such as metal).
 Thus, to clamp some material to metal, the clearance drilling, tap drilling, thread tapping, and fixing itself can happen in a single operation from one side, with the materials in their final position.

+Wood screw

+Wood screws are technically self-tapping, but are not referred to as such.

 Applications

 Self-tapping screws are used in a variety of applications ranging from DIY carpentry to surgery.

 Surgical

 Dental implants and orthopedic bone screws are both examples of self-tapping screws used in surgery.
 Different thread profiles are used for either denser cortical bone or the spongy cancellous bone.